kaijchen/kaijchen.github.io/about.md

 permalink: /about/
 ---

-I am studying computer science at Xidian University.
+I am ckj.

-I am interested in computer systems.
+I am a student in Xidian University,

-I can do well in algorithms.
+majoring in computer science.

-I am CKJ.
+I am interested in computer systems,

-I love coding.
+I am a ACM-ICPC contestant as well.

 I love open source.

-I run Debian on my Pavilion 13.
+I run Archlinux on my Pavilion 13 laptop.